England

 Windsor is the perfect contrast to London – a calmer pace, more greenery, and fewer crowds.

-During my time in London, I stayed in an artist residency available to cultural workers through public calls from the Ministry of Culture.
+During my time in London, I stayed in an artist residency available to artists through public calls from the Ministry of Culture.
 It’s a great solution for anyone who wants to stay longer and reduce rental costs.

 This kind of arrangement is ideal for creators with clear goals; as alternatives, you can also consider Couchsurfing with trusted hosts or short-term rentals via Booking.